bergwerf/pi-language/README.md

 ```

 All variable names must match the regular expression `[a-zA-Z0-9_]+`.
 There are
-special interface channels to interact with input and output without introducing
+special IO channels to interact with input and output without introducing
 data types.
-The interface channels are:
+The IO channels are:
 - `stdin_read` triggers a byte read.
 - `stdin_[0-9A-F]{2}` triggers when a specific byte is read.
 - `stdout_[0-9A-F]{2}` writes bytes to the standard output when triggered.